Small rainbow cliques in randomly perturbed dense graphs: Introduction

 The above model of randomly perturbed graphs was introduced by Bohman, Frieze, and Martin~\cite{BFM03}.
 Since then, two prominent strands of study regarding the distribution of randomly perturbed dense graphs have emerged.
 The first is the generalisation of the results of~\cite{BFM03}, regarding the Hamiltonicity of perturbed dense graphs, to the study of spanning structures in said graph distributions.
 Here, one encounters numerous results such as~\cite{BTW17, BHKM18, BFKM04, BHKMPP18, BMPP18, DRRS18, HZ18, KKS16, KKS17, MM18}.

 The second strand of study, initiated by Krivelevich, Sudakov, and Tetali~\cite{KST}, deals with Ramsey properties of such graph distributions, thus extending the classical results regarding Ramsey properties of random graphs~\cite{LRV92,NS16,RR93,RR94,RR95}.
-Das and Treglown~\cite{DT19} and Powierski~\cite{Powierski19} significantly extended the body of results set by~\cite{KST} regarding the thresholds of (symmetric and asymmetric) Ramsey properties of the form $\sG_{d,n} \cup \Gnp \to (K_s,K_r)$.
-In particular, Das and Treglown~\cite{DT19} also study asymmetric Ramsey properties of $\sG_{d,n} \cup \Gnp$ involving cliques and cycles.
+Das and Treglown~\cite{DT19} and Powierski~\cite{Powierski19} significantly extended the body of results set in~\cite{KST} regarding the thresholds of (symmetric and asymmetric) Ramsey properties of the form $\sG_{d,n} \cup \Gnp \to (K_s,K_r)$.
+Here, $H \to (H_1, H_2)$ is the classical arrow notation used in Ramsey theory to denote that the graph $H$ has the property that every red/blue colouring of its edges admits a red copy of $H_1$ or a blue copy of $H_2$.
+Additionally, Das and Treglown~\cite{DT19} also study asymmetric Ramsey properties of $\sG_{d,n} \cup \Gnp$ involving cliques and cycles.
 Das, Morris, and Treglown~\cite{DMT19} extended the results of Kreuter~\cite{K96} pertaining to \emph{vertex Ramsey} properties of random graphs to the perturbed model.
 In the Ramsey-arithmetic scene, the first author and Person~\cite{AHP} established an (asymptotically) optimal Schur-type theorem for randomly perturbed dense sets of integers.
 Sudakov and Vondr\'ak~\cite{SV08} studied the non-$2$-colourability of randomly perturbed dense hypergraphs.

 The term {\em anti-Ramsey} is commonly used in order to refer to a body of problems and results concerning the emergence of non-monochromatic configurations in every (sensible) edge-colouring of a given graph.
 Here, one encounters a large diversity concerning this theme; the reader is referred to the excellent survey~\cite{FMO10} and references therein for more details.